Accessibility and Accommodations

 - Look for the signs that read: “Special Needs Passenger Drop-off”

-- Drivers will be directed to special needs parking near Pamplin Sports Arena and Griswold Stadium.
+- Drivers will be directed to special needs parking near Pamplin Sports Complex and Griswold Stadium.

 - Guests will be greeted by an usher who will confirm their request and direct them to the elevator near the Lower Pamplin entrance.